 7.3a.3.2.1.1 Definition

 This IOC represents the ML entity loading request that is created by the MnS consumer.
-Using this IOC, the MnS consumer requests the MnS producer to load an ML entity to the target inference function.This IOC has a requestStatus field to represent the status of the request:
+Using this IOC, the MnS consumer requests the MnS producer to load an ML entity to the target inference function.

+To trigger the ML entityLoading process, MnS consumer has to create MLEntityLoadingRequest object instances on the MnS producer.

+This IOC has a requestStatus field to represent the status of the request:

 - The attribute value is one of "NOT_STARTED", "IN_PROGRESS", "SUSPENDED", "FINISHED_SUCCESS ", FINISHED_FAILED" and "CANCELLED".

 - When value turns to "IN_PROGRESS", the MnS producer instantiates one or more MLEntityLoadingProcess MOI(s) representing the loading process(es) being performed per the request and notifies the MnS consumer(s) who subscribed to the notification.

+The MnS prodcuer shall automatically delete the corresponding MLEntityLoadingRequest instance in case of the status value turns to "FINISHED" or "CANCELLED".

 7.3a.3.2.1.2 Attributes